pdskeyes/hello-world/README.md

 # hello-world
-Wish this will be a good try./tr
+Wish this will be a good try.
 Well, I'm a Chinese who's interested in coding.